 Mentoring tends to be short term and focussed on role-specific issues.
 A mentor will take the time to dig to the root of a specific problem.
 They will plan a way forward to address the issue and set milestones (targets).
 They use their specific experience to ensure time and resources are not wasted on unproductive tasks or blind alleys.

 What Does A Marketing Mentor Deliver?

-A mentor can deliver real value to a business by developing the skills of the mentee.
+A mentor can deliver real value by developing the skills of the mentee.
 The mentee then applies those new skills on an ongoing basis to benefit the business.
 A mentor is:

 In their particular area of business.
 They will hold a range of relevant qualifications and have many years of experience.
 It is the combination of up to date knowledge and practical business experience that is at the core of a marketing mentor value to a business.

 A Sounding Board

 The first skill any good mentor should employ is listening and active questioning to get to the key issues.
 They need to understand the real root of the problem and the needs and aspirations of the mentee.
 The mentor is also there as a sounding board for the mentee to bounce ideas off and to get constructive feedback on those ideas.

 The mentor should use their skills and experience to suggest the best course of action and to agree on a way forward and plan for the mentee to implement.
 The mentor’s role is then to provide ongoing advice to deal with issues as they arise during the rollout of the plan.

 With the plan in place, the role of the mentor is to hold the mentee accountable for their actions.
 Their role is to keep them on track delivering support and guidance as appropriate.